everx-labs/TVM-Solidity-Compiler/API.md

     // that messages except the last one. function g(address addr) public pure {
         tvm.accept();
-        // The message contains a function id than the contract doesn't contain.
+        // The message contains a function id that the contract doesn't contain.
         // There is wrong casting to ContractAnother. `addr` is ContractA's address.
         ContractAnother(addr).sum{value: 1 ton}(2, 2);